adam-lafontaine/Cpp_Utilities/readme.md

     * Comment lines with '#'
     * Overload for specifying required keys

+* cuda
+    * Helpers and macros for CUDA programming
+    * Templated stack for managing device memory

 * directory_helper
     * C++17
     * Provides file paths of a given extension in a directory